trtd56/AskOnSlackMCP/README.md

-# Human-in-the-Loop Slack MCP Server (TypeScript)
+# Human-in-the-Loop Slack MCP Server

-A TypeScript implementation of the Human-in-the-Loop MCP server that enables AI assistants to request information from humans via Slack.
+A Model Context Protocol (MCP) server that enables AI assistants to request information from humans via Slack.
+This server acts as a bridge between AI systems and human experts, allowing AI to ask questions and receive responses through Slack when it needs human knowledge or clarification.

 ## Quick Start with npx